sruss07/MS03-Geodictionary/README.md

 #### Typography

-- "Barlow" font (with fall-back font of Sans-Serif) is used for heading and body content
+- Main font for the site is "Barlow" (with fall-back font of Sans-Serif) which is used for heading and body content

 #### Images

 - I have chosen to only use a single image with this project.
-The image has been utilised as a background image for each page
+The image, which is a rock texture image, has been utilised as a background image for each page

 #### Design Choices